Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/New-AzureRmStorageAccount.md

 ```

 ### -SkuName
-Specifies the SKU name of the storage account that this cmdlet creates.
+Specifies the SKU name of the Storage account that this cmdlet creates.
 The acceptable values for this parameter are:

 - Standard_LRS.
 Locally-redundant storage.